 In each case, the students had done their research, coming up with questions and asking the experts about their experiences and advice on how to protect the oceans.
 The students used these interviews in their inquiry which they presented this week!
 Fittingly, since June 8 is Ocean’s Day!

 This exhibition demonstrates the PYP learning approach where the students develop agency, come up with positive action, and see their role in the community.

 Usually The York School commons area is set up to showcase all the great work from our students.
 This year, in an innovative twist, this exhibition was held virtually in GatherTown.
 While the ‘hallway buzz’ might have felt a bit muted in this format, the enthusiasm displayed by presenters and visitors was another example of the spirit of learning at The York School!

-Canada's first co-educational independent IB World School The York School is a gender inclusive JK to Grade 12 independent school located in the heart of Toronto.
+Canada's first gender-inclusive independent IB World School The York School is a gender-inclusive JK to Grade 12 independent school located in the heart of Toronto.
 The York School was founded in 1965 and is the first school in Canada accredited to offer the International Baccalaureate (IB) from junior kindergarten (JK) to university entrance.
 As an IB World School, The York School's motto is Experientia Docet or Experience Teaches.